ozoidemi/ePaper_guest_dashboard/README.md

 Running a UXG-Pro with Unifi Network 9.0.114 on a local CK-Gen2.
 Also multiple U6+ APs, and multiple USW-24-POE switches.

-My guest network isolates all devices from one another in the same VLAN, and from accessing any other VLANs.
+My guest network isolates all devices from one another in the same VLAN, and prevents them from accessing any other VLANs.

 Ubiquiti provides some advice around [best practices for guest networks](https://help.ui.com/hc/en-us/articles/23948850278295-Best-Practices-Guest-WiFi).